Traversals: Practical Guide

 .andThen(PlayerLenses.score().asTraversal());

-// 2.
-Use the composed traversal to add 5 bonus points to every score.
+// Use the `modify` helper to add 5 bonus points to every score.

 System.out.println(updatedLeague);